Bellamy salute: History

 The inventor of the Bellamy salute was James B. Upham, junior partner and editor of The Youth's Companion.
 Bellamy recalled that Upham, upon reading the pledge, came into the posture of the salute, snapped his heels together, and said, "Now up there is the flag; I come to salute; as I say 'I pledge allegiance to my flag', I stretch out my right hand and keep it raised while I say the stirring words that follow."
 By the time the official program was published, the Bellamy salute would begin with a traditional military salute as the first words of the pledge were spoken.

 The Bellamy salute was first demonstrated on October 21, 1892, according to Bellamy's published instructions for the "National School Celebration of Columbus Day" as the 400th Anniversary of the Discovery of America.
-Note, the Presidential Proclamation called for this special, national holiday to take place on Friday, October 21 rather than October 12.
-Waiting nine additional days accounted for all but two of the days which had been skipped in 1752 moving the United States from the Julian to the Gregorian calendar.
-The goal was to mark a full 400 years passing with a true work holiday, thus avoiding events falling on Saturday/Sunday.
-With an already established tradition celebrating Columbus's having landed on October 12, New York City opted to schedule three special parades and several VIP celebrations with their events taking place on October 11, 12 and 13, 1892.
+A presidential proclamation called for this special, national holiday to take place on Friday, October 21, rather than October 12, accounting for nine of the eleven days skipped over in 1752 as the 13 colonies transitioned from the Julian to the Gregorian calendar.
+The goal was to mark the near exact day 400 years ago and also providing a work holiday, but also avoiding celebrating the occasion on a Saturday or Sunday, rather than the Gregorian date of October 23.
+With an already established tradition celebrating Columbus's having landed on October 12, New York City opted to schedule three special parades and several VIP celebrations with their events taking place from October 11–13.

 From The Official Programme regarding the planned flag salute:

 At a signal from the Principal the pupils, in ordered ranks, hands to the side, face the Flag.
 Another signal is given; every pupil gives the flag the military salute – right hand lifted, palm downward, to align with the forehead and close to it.
 Standing thus, all repeat together, slowly, "I pledge allegiance to my Flag and the Republic for which it stands; one Nation indivisible, with Liberty and Justice for all."
 At the words, "to my Flag", the right hand is extended gracefully, palm upward, toward the Flag, and remains in this gesture till the end of the affirmation; whereupon all hands immediately drop to the side.